ryukra/stable-diffusion-webui/README.md

 # Stable Diffusion API
-A headless server with REST API for Stable Diffusion and for Krita Plugin (Beta 3 and above).
+A headless server with REST API for Stable Diffusion and for Krita or Photoshop Plugins.
-Thanks to @ryukra for providing new server code.

 ## Installing and running